Langlais115/Certified-Kubernetes-Administrator-Notes/README.md

 Role-based access control (RBAC) is a method of regulating access to resources based on the roles of individual users within the organization.
 Essentially, what users are allowed to do and access within the cluster.
+It grand actions on ressources.
+You can reg resources list using ```k api-resources```

 Docs: https://kubernetes.io/docs/reference/access-authn-authz/rbac/
 <p align="center"><img width="600" alt="portfolio_view" src="rbac.png"></p>